Dod900ls1/HuntTheWumpus/README.md

 To run the game, execute the `Main` class in your Java environment.
 The game will prompt you with instructions and guide you through the gameplay.

+Before this, on console, ensure to write this EXPORT command:

+/////////WRITE COMMAND HERE////////////

 ## Classes

 ### Main